semaphoreP/whereistheplanet/README.md

 # whereistheplanet?
 Prediciting the position of exoplanets.
+Web version is available at https://www.whereistheplanet.com/.
+Credit: Jason Wang, Matas Kulikauskas, and Sarah Blunt.

 ## Install
 Requires `orbitize!` (https://github.com/sblunt/orbitize/) and `git-lfs` to pull the posteriors.
 After you clone the repositroy and use `git lfs pull` to pull the posteriors, install using